 "Between stimulus and response, man has the freedom to choose." ~ Stephen R. Covey

-Viktor Frankl, Austrian neurologist and psychiatrist, and survivor in a Nazi concentration camp, wrote the book Man’s Search for Meaning, in which he analyzed, from a psychiatric point of view, humans’ ability to transcend their difficulties.
-He explains that all human beings, unlike animals, are aware of themselves and have the ability to act on that awareness.
-This makes us able to respond to a stimulus in a completely different way from the one proposed by our instincts, or from the one we have been taught.
+Viktor Frankl, an Austrian neurologist and psychiatrist, as well as a Nazi concentration camp survivor, wrote the book Man’s Search for Meaning.
+In it, he analysed man’s capacity to overcome his difficulties from a psychiatric point of view.
+He explains that all human beings, unlike animals, have self-awareness and the ability to act on the basis of that awareness.
+This means that we’re capable of responding to a stimulus in a completely different way to what our instincts suggest and even to what we have been taught.